AlexiaDelorme/project-spacex/README.md

 ### Acknowledgements
 - My Code Institute mentor, Nishant Kumar, for his patience and great support throughout this project.
-- Kevin from the Code Institute Tutor Team for helping me set up a "login success" view to enable users to be redirected back to the checkout page if they had to register to an account.
+- The entire team of tutors at Code Institute for their guidance and patience.